rakaUconn/eyecare-insights/README.md

 - Perplexity Sonar API
 - Zod for API response validation

+## GitHub Pages Deployment

+This project is configured for deployment to GitHub Pages.
+Here's how to deploy it:

+1. Fork or clone this repository to your GitHub account
+2. Update the `homepage` field in `package.json` with your GitHub username
+3. Push your changes to the `main` branch
+4. GitHub Actions will automatically build and deploy the site
+5. Your site will be available at `https://[your-username].github.io/eyecare-insights/`

+The deployment is handled by the GitHub Actions workflow in `.github/workflows/deploy.yml`.
+The site uses HashRouter for proper routing on GitHub Pages.

 ## API Response Validation

 The application uses Zod schemas to validate API responses: